pySRURGS/residency_match/README.md

 ### Installing

 Clone the repo then install the prerequisites.
+The software is designed to work for Ubuntu Linux 18.04, but should work on Mac OSX and also Windows if you are using git bash.

 ```
 git clone https://github.com/pySRURGS/residency_match.git